Affirmative action in the United States: Nixon (1969–1974)

-Ford administration (1974–1977)
+Ford (1974–1977)

 After the Nixon administration, advancements in affirmative action became less prevalent.
 "During the brief Ford administration, affirmative action took a back seat, while enforcement stumbled along."
 Equal rights was still an important subject to many Americans, yet the world was changing and new issues were being raised.
 People began to look at affirmative action as a glorified issue of the past and now there were other areas that needed focus.
 "Of all the triumphs that have marked this as America's Century –...none is more inspiring, if incomplete, than our pursuit of racial justice."

 In the first half of the 20th century segregation was considered fair and normal.
 Due to changes made in American society and governmental policies the United States is past the traditional assumptions of race relations.

 "Affirmative action is a national policy that concerns the way Americans feel about race, past discrimination, preferences, merit – and about themselves.
 This is why it is an American dilemma, and that is why we must understand how it developed and how its rationale and definition have changed since the 1960s."